xrchz/rockettheft/README.md

 4c: APY was 4.266% when it could have been ~4.304% aka, a 0.88% performance hit

-Sanity checking 2 ways of estimating the unknown loss: 39.491 vs 19.052 if first method is much higher, that means we're seeing vanilla block more often than expected during periods that tend to have high max bids, which is a yellow flag... do note that outliers can move these a lot with respect to each other
+Comparing 2 ways of estimating the unknown loss: 39.491 vs 19.052 if first method is much higher, that means we're seeing vanilla block more often than expected during periods that tend to have high max bids, which is a yellow flag... do note that outliers can move these a lot with respect to each other